garrandall/popular-music-data/tracks/dead-and-gone-t-i--justin-timberlake.md

 Ohh, I've been travelin' on this road too long (too long) Just tryin' to find my way back home (back home)
 The old me is dead and gone, dead and gone
-And ohh, I've been travelin' on this road too long (too long) Just tryin' to find my way back home (back home)
+And oh, I've been travelin' on this road too long (too long) Just tryin' to find my way back home (back home)
 The old me is dead and gone, dead and gone, hey